Birth and death in discrete Morse theory: Discrete Morse Theory

-Constructing discrete Morse functions is rather involved, especially if the complex has many simplices.
+Constructing discrete Morse functions with not too many critical cells is rather involved.
 Recall that in smooth Morse theory, one often works with the gradient vector field of a Morse function.
 This encapsulates the qualitative behavior of the function so that one need not even know the values of the function itself.
-In this paper, we shall in fact construct the gradient of some discrete Morse function.

-The fundamental observation is this: regular simplices occur in pairs.
-For an arbitrary simplicial complex with a discrete Morse function $f$, we draw arrows to represent a vector field as follows.
-If $\alpha^{(p)}$ is a regular simplex with $\beta^{(p+1)}>\alpha$ satisfying $f(\beta)\le f(\alpha)$, then we draw an arrow from $\alpha$ to $\beta$.
-Figure 2.1 shows an example of a vector field on the torus (identify the top edge with the bottom, and the left edge with the right).
+The fundamental observation in the discrete setting is this: regular cells occur in pairs.
+For an arbitrary cell complex with a discrete Morse function $f$, we draw arrows to represent a vector field as follows.
+If $\alpha^{(p)}$ is a regular cell with $\beta^{(p+1)}>\alpha$ satisfying $f(\beta)\le f(\alpha)$, then we draw an arrow from $\alpha$ to $\beta$.
+Figure \ref{torusfield} shows an example of a vector field on the torus (identify the top side with the bottom, and the left side with the right).

-It is easy to see that every simplex $\alpha$ satisfies exactly one of the following: \begin{enumerate} \item $\alpha$ is the tail of exactly one arrow;
+It is easy to see that every cell $\alpha$ satisfies exactly one of the following: \begin{enumerate} \item $\alpha$ is the tail of exactly one arrow;

 \item $\alpha$ is the head of exactly one arrow;